QualiSystems/cloudshell-help/docs/admin/cloudshell-event-queue.md

 **BulkResourcesAddedEvent**:   This event is fired when multiple resources are added in bulk.

-**ReservationCreatedEvent**:   This event is triggered when a sandbox is created.
+**SandboxCreatedEvent**:   This event is triggered when a sandbox is created.

-**ReservationDeleteEvent**:   This event occurs when a sandbox is deleted.
+**SandboxDeleteEvent**:   This event occurs when a sandbox is deleted.

-**ReservationEndEvent**:   This event is fired when a sandbox ends.
+**SandboxEndEvent**:   This event is fired when a sandbox ends.

-**ReservationEndTimeChangedEvent**:   This event is triggered when the end time of a sandbox is changed.
+**SandboxEndTimeChangedEvent**:   This event is triggered when the end time of a sandbox is changed.

-**ReservationRejectedEvent**:   This event happens when a sandbox is rejected (typically due to user or license restrictions).
+**SandboxRejectedEvent**:   This event happens when a sandbox is rejected (typically due to user or license restrictions).

-**ReservationRenamedEvent**:   This event occurs when a sandbox is renamed.
+**SandboxRenamedEvent**:   This event occurs when a sandbox is renamed.

-**ReservationSetupEndedEvent**:   This event is fired when the setup of a sandbox ends.
+**SandboxSetupEndedEvent**:   This event is fired when the setup of a sandbox ends.

-**ReservationStartTimeChangedEvent**:   This event is triggered when the start time of a sandbox is changed.
+**SandboxStartTimeChangedEvent**:   This event is triggered when the start time of a sandbox is changed.

-**ReservationUpdateEvent**:   This event happens when a sandbox is updated.
+**SandboxUpdateEvent**:   This event happens when a sandbox is updated.

 **WorkOrderResourceUpdatedEvent**:   This event is fired when a work order resource is updated in an assembly lab sandbox.